devel0/knowledge/doc/pcb-etching.md

     - Tools / Design Rules ( set track width default )
     - Route / Auto Route
       - Route Layers ( deselect BottomLayer if want single-side ).
 It may unable to resolve but you can Stop and complete by hand unresolved RatLines
-  - etching using *Sodium persulfate* dissolved in water in proportion by product datasheet ; use  mechanical bubble shaker and an heat source to speed up process of copper removal ( a light bulb may enough )
 - print
   - File / Export PDF
     - TopLayer ( separate layer, check export ) to generate pcb